Sumi Nigori

 (住みにごり, Sumi Nigori) is a Japanese manga series written and illustrated by Takeshi Taka.
 It began serialization in Shogakukan's seinen manga magazine Big Comic Superior in November 2021.

+Plot

+Sueyoshi, a 29 year-old man, has just been given a long vacation from work, and he uses this opportunity to catch up with his family.

 Publication

 Written and illustrated by Takeshi Taka, Sumi Nigori began serialization in Shogakukan's seinen manga magazine Big Comic Superior on November 26, 2021.
-Its chapters have been compiled into eight tankōbon volumes as of May 2025.
+Its chapters have been compiled into ten tankōbon volumes as of April 2026.